GET A FREE ESTIMATE

 5. Water Spots on the Attic Floor

-If your leaks are occurring near ceiling light fixtures or the interior of your roof vents, again, caulk and spray insulation can help seal the area until you get the entire thing replaced.
+If your leaks occur near ceiling light fixtures or the interior of your roof vents, again, caulk and spray insulation can help seal the area until you get the entire thing replaced.

 If your roof is nearing its lifespan or has suffered damage due to hail or another strong storm, it’s vital to get your roof repaired by a professional.
 They can see things the amateur homeowner cannot, and they will also repair it in a way that prevents future damage and leaks.